DouglasRodrigues34/DouglasRodrigues34/README.md

 <h1 align="center">Hi 👋, I'm Douglas Rodrigues</h1>
 <h3 align="center">A frontend developer passionate about what he does and from Brazil</h3>

-- 🔭 I’m currently working on Start By Capgemini
+- 🔭 I’m currently working on Start By Capgemini and MasterClass Interfys...

 - 🌱 I’m currently learning **HTML, CSS, Javascript, Solid and OutSystems.**